SaleemKamaludin/SaleemKamaludin.github.io/courses/math-1115/lecture-notes/week1.md

 Both $\mathbb{Q}$ and $\mathbb{R}\setminus \mathbb{Q}$ are dense in $\mathbb{R}$.
 Intuitively, no matter how closely two real numbers are chosen, one can find a rational, and also an irrational, between them.

+As a consequence, the rationals, though *countable*, are interwoven throughout the continuum of real numbers.